metricly/metricly-docs/content/integrations/AWS-Integration/AWS-Detailed-Billing.md

 The following best practices ensure optimal detailed billing setup.

 ### 1. Use Dedicated S3  Buckets

-Keep your billing files in one dedicated s3 bucket for each AWS account you have.
+Keep your billing files in a dedicated S3 bucket.
+Having a large number of other files in the same S3 bucket requires more API calls to locate your billing files.

-**Doing so prevents**:

-- longer file queries
-- high processing cost
-- duplicate file names
+Don't write billing files from more than one AWS account into the same S3 bucket, as the filenames can be confused.

 ### 2. Request Detailed Billing Setup for Resold Resources

 You may not have access to your billing preferences if you have purchased AWS services through a reseller.
-You must contact your reseller and request to be set up with an s3 bucket to store your detailed billing data.
+You must contact your reseller and request to be set up with an S3 bucket to store your detailed billing data.

 {{% notice tip %}}
 Extracts or summaries of your billing data must have the exact same file name format and file structure of AWS detailed billing files to be ingested by Metricly.
 {{% /notice %}}

-**Reseller concerned about sharing an s3 bucket?**
+**Reseller concerned about sharing an S3 bucket?**

 Metricly only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.
 You can also have them reach out to our support team with any questions they may have.